There’s a misconception about motivation. I hear people say all the time that “motivation isn’t important”.

 Too many people are just trying to check items off their to-do lists.
 Their head is down.
 They’re working hard.
 But they’re completely oblivious to how they are showing up in the world.
 They’re not really alive.
 They’re not really demonstrating real character.
 This leads to a disaster that derails long-term progress and achievement.

 Each day, your job is to show up as your best self.
 Period.
 That’s the real achievement.
 If you show up open, engaged, and enthusiastic, then no matter what you’re working on, it will turn out better.

 Enjoying the process makes your mind want to do it again tomorrow.
 More motivation means more achievement.
 You have to love the process of learning and growing.
 That’s why it’s important to bring full awareness and a positive attitude to your day.

-The final and perhaps most important productivity secret is focus.
+The final and perhaps most important productivity secret is the focus.
 Author Cal Newport, who wrote a book titled Deep Work, has said, "Deep work is important...not because distraction is evil, but because it enabled Bill Gates to start a billion-dollar industry in less than a semester."
-Point being, develop laser vision focus.
+The point being, develop laser vision focus.